Multiplicative dependence of the translations of algebraic numbers: Acknowledgement

 \section{Acknowledgement}

 The research of M.~S. was supported by the Macquarie University Research Fellowship.
 The authors thank Dr. Alina Ostafe for corresponding the relevant reference \cite{BMZ}.
-Finally, we are grateful to the referee who read the paper very carefully and pointed out several errors and inaccuracies.
+They are also grateful to the referee who read the paper very carefully and pointed out several errors and inaccuracies.